-Think about how your client feels about a project or a situation as a pendulum.
-On the left end is “You’re fired.”
-On the right end is “I’m calling your boss to tell him to give you a raise, and we'd also like to pay a 15% premium on top of the original project price.”
+Envision your client’s feelings about a situation as a pendulum.
+On the left end is “You’re fired”.
+On the right end is “I’m calling your boss to tell him to give you a raise.
+By the way, we’d like to pay a 15% premium on top of the original price.”
 Your client’s current state of mind is probably somewhere in between.
 Delivering a successful project requires a high quality product of work that does what we claim, and equally requires your client to believe the work product is rock solid and ready to go.
 A component of that convincing is getting them to swing their emotional pendulum further over to the right.

 Now — here’s the important part –